-When I started with the blog (a little over a year ago), I had to choose a name.
-And as it always happens in these cases, we spend very little time deciding on something that will live with us for a long time.
-At that time, thinking about running a marathon was something intangible.
-A vital objective.
-Something to do, at least, once in a lifetime.
-But far in time, almost a chimera.
-A marathon, for a popular "weekend" runner, is intimidating.
-And anyone who faces this test for the first time without that feeling is an unconscious or a reckless.
+When I started the blog (a little over a year ago), I had to choose a name.
+And as it always happens in these cases, we spend very little time in deciding something that will live with us for a long time.
+At that time, the thought of running a marathon was something intangible.
+A vital goal.
+Something to do at least once in a lifetime.
+But far away in time, almost a chimera.
+A marathon, for a popular "weekend" runner, intimidates.
+And anyone who faces this event for the first time without that feeling is either unconscious or foolhardy.

 But I've been burning phases.
 And training.
 And getting to know myself.
 All so that I could get to the starting line confident that I could do it, but of course with respect.

 I set myself three different goals.
 First and foremost, of course, to finish the marathon, secondly, to do it under four hours, and thirdly, to get a record of 3:45.
 Being the first time I faced the distance, I didn't want to set a too optimistic goal, even though following VDOT tables and with my times in other distances I indicated I could look for 3:30.

 The arrival in Valencia was almost at midnight, after a long journey by car that started from Marbella.
 And not in the best way, because of the news coming in from Paris and that as the night progressed they got worse.
 Not only because of the helplessness and bad feelings that such an act produces in you, but also because of the fact that you were heading with your family to a multitudinous event.

 We unloaded the luggage in our rental apartment around 23:30.
 The location chosen was in the heart of Valencia, renting through AirBNB and thus avoiding the high prices of hotels, which obviously hung the sign of busy as the Valencia marathon is quite international.
 Thanks to some offers I got the rent for 105 ? the two nights, not bad for an apartment where we would sleep 5 people (and a dog) and that was located in the heart of Valencia, two steps from the city hall.